jcarenza67/Hallways/README.md

 * 10:34: Added walls, floor, door, and light to the basement.
 Dimmed the lights of all lamps.
 * 2:56: In the middle of setting up a teleport transition so player doesnt see empty space.
 * 4:12: Duplicated hallway and am approaching teleportation transition differently.
 Going to try and make it so the player can't see the teleportation.
+July 24th
+* 2:00: Adding new animation to monster.

 # License